eduvpn/documentation/README.md

 Modify `deploy.sh` to set `HOSTNAME` to the name you want to use for the server and possibly the `EXTERNAL_IF` parameter to point to the adapter connecting to the Internet.

+Make sure the `HOSTNAME` you use can be resolved through DNS or is set in your `/etc/hosts` file on the machine you want to access the service from, e.g.:

+    10.20.30.40 vpn.example

 Then run the script:

     $ ./deploy.sh